spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/actions/actions-drawer.md

 ## Overview

-Actions Drawer is an Angular Service that opens component/template in the Drawer.
+Actions Drawer is an Angular Service that opens the Drawer with a component/template.
 See an example below, how to use the Actions Drawer service.

 `type` - an action type.